djbrod/djbrod.github.io/_pages/PROutline.md

   a.
 Review of planned expenditures
   b.
 Present expenditures since the beginning of the project highlighting expenditures during time since last update
 4. Outstanding issues
   a.
-Detail issue that have/will cause schedule slip
+Detail issues that have/will cause schedule slip
   b.
 Detail any resolved issues